SymfonyCasts/api-platform/sfcasts/ep2-security/owner-cleanup.md

 `CheeseListing`, you can modify the owner's username all at the same time.
 This works because that property is in the `cheese:write` group... oops.
 I forgot to change this group when we were refactoring - that's how it should look.
-The `cheese:item:get` group means this field will be embedded when when we GET a *single* `CheeseListing` - that's the "item operation" - and `cheese:write` means it's writable when using *any* write operation for `CheeseListing`.
+The `cheese:item:get` group means this field will be embedded when we GET a *single* `CheeseListing` - that's the "item operation" - and `cheese:write` means it's writable when using *any* write operation for `CheeseListing`.
 That's some crazy stuff we set up on our previous tutorial.